-On August 1st, 2008 Maine adopted a uniform building code, MUBEC — Maine Uniform Building and Energy Code.
-This code is modeled after the guidelines established by the ICC — International Code Council.
+On August 1st, 2008 Maine adopted a uniform building code, MUBEC—Maine Uniform Building and Energy Code.
+This code is modeled after the guidelines established by the ICC—International Code Council.
 As of December 1st, 2010 all towns are now required to enforce the MUBEC.
 The following is our interpretation of the 2009 ICC Codes for residential in-ground pools.
 There may be other codes applicable to your situations that are not listed here.
-For more information, including how to purchase a copy of the ICC codes, please visit http://www.iccsafe.org.
+Click here be for more information, including how to purchase a copy of the ICC codes.

 The following pool fence requirements, outlined in the MUBEC, apply to all outdoor swimming pools.
 With the exception of all portable residential spas, portable residential exercise spas and spas or hot tubs with a lockable safety cover that complies with ASTM F1346, all outdoor swimming pools are required to be surrounded by a barrier that complies with Sections 305.2.1 through 305.8.

 Installed pool fences should be at least 48-inches high from finished ground level, as measured along the outside of the fence and should have no more than a two-inch gap from the bottom of the fence to the ground.
 The fence should block anything more than four-inches in diameter from passing through one of its openings.
 Any horizontal members spaced less than 45-inches apart must be placed on the pool side of the fence and the vertical spacing cannot exceed 1.75-inches.